ZeroDeadDrop/ZeroDeadDrop/README.md

 Last Updated: 4.12.26

+This is not a messaging app, it is a Digital DeadDrop Preparation Tool

 A Stateless Client-based Privacy-first Application With Zero Servers, Zero Dependencies, Zero Data Collection, and Zero Knowledge of Your Data • Symmetric Encryption • Asymmetric Encryption • Plausible Deniability • Decoy File Generator • Offline

 AES-256-GCM + ECDH P-384 asymmetric encryption that runs entirely in your browser.